vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 A new regression covers these differences with duplicate and conflicting identity/address matches.
 The full build and all 20 CTest targets pass.

+### Start timing queries at the relevant tempo point

+Physical-duration conversion now obtains the starting tempo through the shared lookup and begins iteration at the first subsequent change.
+Remove the repeated prefix scans and their per-point before-start branch.
+Sampled pitch lookup also uses the preceding sample directly after upper_bound; a separate end-of-curve branch returned the same value.
+Together these remove 14 production lines.

+All 312,320 before/after timing and sampled-pitch query results are byte-identical, including empty and repeated points, zero tempos/divisions, half-tick rounding, extreme durations, and saturated tick boundaries.
+The direct changed-component build passes under AddressSanitizer and UBSan.
+The full build and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,